jdconey/LeeWaveNet/README.md

  |______\___|\___| \/  \/ \__,_| \_/ \___|_| \_|\___|\__|
 ```

-Code and associated gubbins for lee wave detection and characterisation models.
+Code and links to data for lee wave detection and characterisation models.

-Read the paper: <link>
+Read the paper: <link to follow>

-Data & trained models can be downloaded from Zenodo: <link>
+Data & trained models can be downloaded from Zenodo: <link to follow>

-Any questions - mm16jdc at leeds dot eh see dot you kay
+Any questions - mm16jdc at leeds dot ac dot uk